 Tailscale requires the user to install a client on their device to access their tailnet.
 Applications or servers can either run the Tailscale client, or can be made accessible via a subnet router, to expose a private network to your tailnet.

 Tailscale’s peer-to-peer mesh VPN is designed to improve connectivity through direct communications, whereas Cloudflare routes traffic through a centrally managed service.

-Cloudflare Access offers low latency connections from a user to the service they are accessing, as user requests are authenticated on Cloudflare’s network, with their data centers acting as a reverse proxy.
+For this type of north-south traffic (that is, traffic coming into and going out of the private network perimeter), Cloudflare Access offers low latency connections from a user to the service they are accessing, as user requests are authenticated on Cloudflare’s network, with their data centers acting as a reverse proxy and enforcement point.